validitylabs/mio-contracts/README.md

 # Mio Token

+## Deployment

+1. Deploy MioToken and note the address.
+2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(address owner)`.
+3. Mint the total supply by calling `mioTokenInstance.mint(address to, uint256 amount)`.
+4. Allocate tokens to founders by calling `mioTokenInstance.multiSend(address[] beneficiaries, uint256[] amounts)`.

+## During Mio token's lifecycle

+###### Callable by the owner only:

+- Pause/unpause in case of an emergency:

+  - `mioTokenInstance.pause()`, `mioTokenInstance.unpause()`

+  **Note that the mioTokenInstance will be unpaused on deployment.
+When paused, all ERC-20 methods will not be callable**.

+- Recover ERC-20 tokens sent by mistake to the MioToken contract:

+  - `mioTokenInstance.reclaimToken(tokenAddress)`

+  The balance would be sent to the MioToken contract's owner.
+Then, the owner can transfer the recovered tokens to their respective owner.

+## Airdrops

+- Airdrops can be executed by calling `mioTokenInstance.multiSend(accounts, amounts)

+## Specifications

+###### Token

+- Basic ERC-20 token features.
+- Name: “Mio Token”.
+- Symbol: “#MIO”.
+- Decimals: 18.
+- Total supply: 1,000,000,000.
+- Mintable, burnable and pausable by owner.
+- Includes checkPoints and balanceOfAt features to allow the implementation of a voting mechanism.
+- Includes a multiSend method to facilitate the batch transfer of tokens.
+- Reclaimable token: allows the owner to recover any ERC20 token received.
+During the crowdsale period, the owner of the token is the crowdsale contract, therefore, it's convenient to reclaim tokens after the crowdsale has ended.

 ## Requirements
 The server side scripts requires NodeJS 8 to work properly.
 Go to [NVM](https://github.com/creationix/nvm) and follow the installation description.